Sav22999/emoji/README.md

 ## Description

 This extension permits you to copy an emoji in the clipboard.
-There are many emojis, exactly 905!
+There are many emojis, exactly 1179!

 Emojis are divided in some sections, to help you to find the correct emoji quickly (in order):

-- Smileys (132 emojis)
+- Smileys (100 emojis)
-- People ( emojis)
+- People (160 emojis)
 - Animals (111 emojis)
-- Symbols (162 emojis)
+- Symbols (176 emojis)
 - Foods and drinks (105 emojis)
-- Flags (62 emojis)
+- Flags (61 emojis)
-- Sports and everything related to them (53 emojis)
+- Sports and everything related to them (57 emojis)
+- Travel and places (100 emojis)
-- Technologies and office (68 emojis)
+- Technologies and office (85 emojis)
 - Clothes and accessories (34 emojis)
-- Hands (41 emojis)
+- Hands (42 emojis)
-- Other (“not categorised”) (137 emojis)
+- Other (“not categorised”) (148 emojis)

 ## How to contribute